mhurd/kubernetes/README.md

     "mtu": 1450
 }
 ```
-Repeat for all the nodes, you shoudl probably reboot all the nodes now to get everything restarted.
+Repeat for all the nodes, you should probably reboot all the nodes now to get everything restarted.

 ### Setting up weave-net for pod networking
 **NOTE could not get pod networking working with weave-net, moved to Flannel in the end.
 No errors in the weave-net logs, but trying a nslookup via a busybox container in the cluster failed (seemed like it couldn't get to the kube-dns service at 10.96.0.10)**